thomasbattram/thesis/index/thesis.utf8.md

 ## UK Biobank {#uk-biobank-02}

 The UK Biobank is a prospective cohort study that recruited over 500,000 people aged 37-73 years were recruited for the study between 2006 and 2010.
 Phenotype and genotype data were collected from assessment centres all over the United Kingdom.
-The quality control and the participants have been described in detail elsewhere (REF).
+The quality control and the participants have been described in detail elsewhere [@Collins2012; @Allen2014; @Bycroft2018].

 Importantly, this data was made easily accessible to researchers, which has lead to multiple efforts to perform hundreds of GWAS in parallel and make the summary data from these openly available.
 This can be found on platforms such as the IEU OpenGWAS Project (__Section \@ref(ieu-opengwas-project-02)__).
 The GWAS summary statistics from these efforts were utilized in __Chapters \@ref(h2ewas-chapter) and \@ref(ewas-gwas-comp-chapter)__.
-Further, the Neale Lab (http://www.nealelab.is/uk-biobank/) calculated h^2^~SNP~ for the traits for which they performed GWAS. __ADD IN HOW THEY CALCULATED HERITABILITY???__ This was used in __Chapter \@ref(h2ewas-chapter)__.
+Further, the Neale Lab (http://www.nealelab.is/uk-biobank/) calculated h^2^~SNP~ using LD-score regression for the traits for which they performed GWAS and made this data publically available.
+This was used in __Chapter \@ref(h2ewas-chapter)__.
 More details can be found in those chapters.

 ## IEU OpenGWAS Project {#ieu-opengwas-project-02}